sanjumsanthosh/Learn_Pytest/Chapter 6/README.md

   ```
 * Can add multiple marker by using mulitple @pytest.mark.marker1 \n @pytest.mark.marker1 etc...

+### Using and , or , not and parentheses with Markers

+* -m and - includes both
+  * finish and exceptions
+* -m and not - include one but not other
+  * finish and not exception
+* -m ( a or b) and ( not c) - include a or b but dont include c
+  * (exception or smoke) and (not finish)
+* -m smoke -k "not TestFinish" - run the smoke test not part of TestFinish
+  * NOTE : -k accepts partial input

 ## Tips and tricks

 Some flage to help tests